coder-neo/android/README.md

 Profile Manager application which utilize the content provider created by ProfileDBApplication and stores all logging and profile data in it.

+User is notified with most frequently called or SMS Recipient, suggesting them to call or sms the notified number.

-To run the app first install ProfileDBApplication on devie and then install Profile ManagerApplication.
+Custom profile can be created and can be applied automatically at a time set by user or instantly by going to profile screen To run the app first install ProfileDBApplication on device and then install Profile ManagerApplication.

 To view demo click [here.](https://youtu.be/Js2qpMkvs3o)